What Happens on a Cruise, Stays on the Cruise - Part 7

-Some weeks later, Lemara was finishing her shift and was herself purchasing a bottle of perfume she had fallen in love with when that familiar voice offered to pay.
+Some weeks later, Lemara is finishing her shift and was herself purchasing a bottle of perfume she had fallen in love with when that familiar voice offered to pay.
 It was Joshua with another bottle of the same fragrance.
-She had promptly and courteously declined but was now intrigued by this third purchase, but she said nothing.
+She had promptly and courteously declined but was now intrigued by this third purchase, but said nothing.
 His response to Lemara following her decline was an invitation to lunch that she subsequently declined.

 At her next shift, a surprise gift greeted her.

 Mr Sexy Lips left you a little present.
 Her manager had grinned when she walked in.

 He had gifted her the body lotion and shower gel of the perfume she bought.
 Joshua had attached a card.
 His name and telephone number occupying the blank space.

 And that was one of the personas of Joshua Hart she came to know, one that was full of surprises.
 Even so, he had genuinely caught Lemara off guard this time.

 There was a dam of questions ready to burst out her mouth, but they were as confused as the differing tones of a foreign language.
 Which one should she use to articulate what she wanted to say correctly?
 She couldn't any further prolong, returning to his embrace, after all, the only thing he'd done was fly some five and a half thousand miles to be with her.
 Possibly flown the plane himself.

 Moving back towards him, the glint of two small objects catches her eyes, the items, seemingly questioning her actions.
 She walked into his embrace, hands around his waist and buried her face in his chest.
 And there it was, that familiar Creed fragrance he very often wore.
 Head resting on hers, wrapping her body and swaying her gently, they said nothing.
 Embracing each other and the moment, he enjoying her, her enjoying him.